FbN/yado-js/README.md

     -   😄 Computationally Efficient

-    -   😔 Non as clean to write/read as Yield or language extension.
+    -   😔 Non as clean to write/read as generators or language extension.

 <!-- GETTING STARTED -->